pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/TIM/TIM_CascadeSynchro/readme.txt

 @par Example Description

-This example shows how to synchronize TIM peripherals in cascade mode.
+This example shows how to synchronize TIM2 and Timers (TIM3 and TIM4) in cascade mode.

 Timers synchronisation in cascade mode :
    ___________                     ___________              ___________